ANTI-BULLYING SOCIAL ACTION BADGES_

 • You must have five completed actions that clearly link to the theme of the badge.

-• To complete the online form, you’ll need to have your answers ready.
-For each action, we’ll ask you to explain what you did, who was involved and what impact it had.
+• For each action, we’ll ask you to explain what you did, who was involved and what impact it had.
 We’ll also ask you to submit one piece of supporting evidence per action.

 • If this is your Anti-Bullying Ambassadors’ first badge, all Staff Leads and Ambassadors must have completed the Staff and Student First Badge Surveys before we can award their badges.